anttiluode/WeakEEGSignalCategoryDetection/README.md

 4. Regions in red are the "pure detection signal"

 **Note:** Requires sufficient trials (N≥12 recommended) in each percentile group for stable estimates.

+# What It's Not (Claude 4.5)

+This is not a breakthrough in brain decoding.
+It's not suitable for practical applications.
+The signals are too weak, the equipment too noisy, the approach too dependent on having ground truth labels and clean experimental conditions.

+What it is: a proof-of-concept that weak semantic signals exist in EEG at roughly 1% probability shifts, mostly free of environmental confounds, with timing and localization consistent with known visual processing.